cardososamantha/cardososamantha/README.md

 ### Hello, I'm Samantha (or just Sam)! 👋

 - 🔭 I work in front-end development with HTML5, CSS3, ReactJS, NextJS, SASS or styled-components and more.
-- 🌱 I'm studying GraphQL, tests with Jest and React Testing Library and NodeJS.
+- 🌱 I'm studying Typescript, GraphQL, tests with Jest and React Testing Library and NodeJS.
 - ✨ I'm also interested in mobile development,UX/UI design and photography.

 <div align="center">